Rajya Sabha MP Rajeev Chandrasekhar takes oath in Kannada

 Former telecom entrepreneur Rajya Sabha MP Rajeev Chandrasekhar too oath in Kannada on Tuesday.
-Currently, he is the vice chairman of BJP-led NDA Kerala state unit.
+Rajeev Chandrashekhar has been MP twice before, first in 2006 and then in 2012 as an independent candidate.
+He got the support of the BJP and JD(S) on both occasions.

-He tweeted, "Today I took oath for my third term as MP - to protect n serve Country n constitution - watched by my parents !
-As with my two earlier terms , I consider it a honor n privilege to serve as MP n will work hard to be worthy of all ur trust n support."
+He tweeted, "Today I took oath for my third term as MP - to protect n serve Country n constitution - watched by my parents!
+As with my two earlier terms, I consider it a honour n privilege to serve as MP n will work hard to be worthy of all ur trust n support."

 However, three members of Congress elected from Karnataka, including L Hanumanthaiah, did not take oath today.

 With 50 candidates casting votes in his favour, Rajeev Chandrasekhar won the elections comfortably.
 He represented the BJP which had 46 MLAs, including the support of BSR Congress and KJP legislators.
-Rajeev Chandrashekhar has been MP twice before, first in 2006 and then in 2012 as an independent candidate.
-He got the support of the BJP and JD(S) on both occasions.

 My oath taking today in #Parliament !https://t.co/WZwffn6l1P— Rajeev Chandrasekhar (@rajeev_mp) April 3, 2018